deveshm/connormcgarr.github.io/_posts/2022-04-08-type-confusion-part-3.md

 This is a `VirtualProtect` ROP chain, which will mark the target pages as RWX.
 As we know we cannot _directly_ allocate and execute RWX pages via remote injection (`VirtualAllocEx` -> `WriteProcessMemory` -> `CreateRemoteThread`).
 So, instead, we will eventually leak the stack of our remote thread that exists within the JIT process (where ACG is disabled).
 When we resume the thread, our ROP chain will kick off and mark our shellcode as RWX.
 However, there is a slight problem with this.
 Let me explain.

 We know our shellcode resides in the JIT process at whatever memory address `VirtualAllocEx` decided.
 However, our `VirtualProtect` ROP chain (shown above and at the beginning of this blog post) was embedded within the `.data` section of the content process (in order to store it, so we can inject it later when the time comes).
-The issue we are facing is that of a "runtime proble" as our `VirtualProtect` ROP chain has no way to know what address our shellcode will reside in via our `VirtualAllocEx` ROP chain.
+The issue we are facing is that of a "runtime problem" as our `VirtualProtect` ROP chain has no way to know what address our shellcode will reside in via our `VirtualAllocEx` ROP chain.
 This is not only because the remote allocation occurs _after_ we have "preserved" our `VirtualProtect` ROP chain, but also because when `VirutalAllocEx` allocates memory, we request a "private" region of memory, which is "randomized", and is subject to change after each call to `VirtualAllocEx`.
 We can see this in the following gadget:

 ```javascript
 write64(chakraLo+0x74b000+countMe, chakraHigh, chakraLo+0x46377, chakraHigh);          // 0x180046377: pop rcx ; ret